IUSEARCHBTW678/twrp_samsung_a50s_beta/README.md

-# TWRP Samsung Galaxy A50S BETA Unofficial For DEV
+# TWRP Samsung Galaxy A50S Nightly Build Unofficial For DEV
-CUSTOM TWRP 3.7.1 FOR GALAXY A50S (SM-A507FN) ANDROID 11 FOR DEV
+TWRP RECOVERY 3.7.1 NIGHTLY BUILD FOR GALAXY A50S (SM-A507FN) ANDROID 11 FOR DEV
 THE OFFICIAL TWRP FILES CREATED BY TEAMWIN

 👋🏻 WELCOME TO MY TWRP UNOFFICIAL PROJECT